Student Code of Conduct

 • Members of the Board shall be free to ask relevant questions to clarify the information presented.

-• After hearing all the information relevant to specific charges, the board will privately deliberate and make its decision and, if necessary, determine appropriate sanctions.
+• After hearing all the information relevant to specific charges, the hearing will end, and the board will privately deliberate and make its decision and determine appropriate sanctions.

 • If the respondent is found to be in violation of a university policy or regulation, all materials within the student's past and present student record will be reviewed for relevance and considering in determining appropriate sanctioning.

-The vice president for Student Affairs students or designee will issue a decision in writing, normally within five business days of completion of the appeal review.
+The Vice President for Student Affairs or a designee will issue a decision in writing, normally within five (5) business days of completion of the appeal review.
 The decision will be to sustain, lessen, increase, or remove the interim action(s), and it will be based on the material from the review and other relevant information (e.g., the student’s recognized student organization’s conduct file).
 There is no appeal of this decision.
-This time frame may be reasonably extended by the vice president for Student Affairs or a designee when appropriate.
+This time frame may be reasonably extended by the Vice President for Student Affairs or a designee when appropriate.

 After the interim action is implemented, the following process will proceed: